-4. 2023/24 Business Plan
+4. 2024/25 Business Plan

-During 2023/24 the PSA will continue to deliver robust regulatory oversight of the market up until the point of transfer of responsibilities into Ofcom.
+During 2024/25 the PSA will continue to deliver robust regulatory oversight of the market up until the point of transfer of regulatory responsibilities and staff into Ofcom.
 At the same time, we will work alongside Ofcom to deliver a smooth transition that ensures there is no diminution of consumer interests arising from the process.

-The latest AMR, supported by our own direct engagement with industry and consumers, indicates strongly that for 2023/24:
+The latest AMR, supported by our own direct engagement with industry and consumers, indicates strongly that for 2024/25:

-- the market will remain heavily dominated by digital services consumed via mobile phones (whether charged for through operator billing or PSMS) - in turn, this mobile market will be heavily and increasingly dominated (over 90%) by major brands providing high-quality services with clear consumer demand - app stores; major gaming and music streaming providers; tv and radio broadcasters; leading charities etc. - the overall decline of traditional voice services will continue but residual consumer demand for some voice services will remain - the levels of consumer engagement will continue to be high, with now around 60% of the UK adult population estimated to be using a phone-paid service at least once during a year.
+- the market will remain heavily dominated by digital services consumed via mobile phones (whether charged for through operator billing or PSMS) - in turn, this mobile market will be heavily and increasingly dominated (over 90%) by major brands providing high-quality services with clear consumer demand app stores; major gaming and music streaming providers; tv and radio broadcasters; leading charities etc. - the overall decline of traditional voice services will continue but residual consumer demand for some voice services will remain - the levels of consumer engagement will continue to be high, with 62% of the UK adult population estimated to be using a phone-paid service at least once during a year.
 Our expectation is that the same factors will continue to drive engagement: the "fit" of the service with use of a mobile device, convenience, impulse purchasing, and price.

-Our experiences during 2022/23 and the initial application of Code 15 suggest that while the market is largely compliant, we need to remain vigilant to:
+Our experiences during 2023/24 and the application of Code 15 suggest that while the market is largely compliant, we need to remain vigilant to:

 - continue to minimise consumer harm, even with complaint levels at record low levels.
-The AMR is still identifying around 26% of consumers claiming to experience issues with at least one service and we need to ensure we are able to identify and deal with any that require regulatory intervention quickly - deal with those providers still in the market who either wholly or partially seek to exploit consumers through getting them to unknowingly or unwillingly use services.
-This work will involve allocating resources to: - ensure the due diligence, risk assessment and control of networks and intermediaries is functioning effectively - o resolve any remaining outstanding enforcement cases arising under Code 14 - deal with litigation as it arises - continue to address issues in areas of the market where there are continuing problems, e.g. Information, Connection and Signposting Services (ICSS) - o address any new issues as they arise. - support all providers to avoid inadvertently acting non-compliantly, particularly where there are high levels of brand recognition and issues may have a disproportionate effect on the market.
+The AMR is still identifying around 24% of consumers claiming to experience issues with at least one service and we need to ensure we are able to identify and deal with any that require regulatory intervention quickly - deal with those providers still in the market who either wholly or partially seek to exploit consumers through getting them to unknowingly or unwillingly use services.
+This work will involve allocating resources to: - ensure the due diligence, risk assessment and control of networks and intermediaries is functioning effectively - resolve any remaining outstanding enforcement cases, or prepare for their ongoing resolution post-transfer - deal with litigation as it arises - continue to address issues in areas of the market where there are continuing problems, e.g. Information, Connection and Signposting Services (ICSS) - address any new issues as they arise. - support all providers to avoid inadvertently acting non-compliantly, particularly where there are high levels of brand recognition and issues may have a disproportionate effect on the market.

-Our activity plans for 2023/24 are set out below.
+Our activity plans for 2024/25 are set out below.